Aether-Link-ArchIve/Aether-Link-ArchIve/posts/2024-05-20-system-recovery.md

 [ > INITIALIZE {PAGE-RECOVERY} TERMINAL ](/secret)

-*Access key hint: The code provided in the internal memo (8 characters).*
+*Access key hint: Look for the system reference ID in the terminal header.*